Connect with us

 The Kenyan construction industry defied the COVID-19 economic fallout in 2020 to record its fastest growth in five years, according to a closely watched survey released on Thursday.

-The Economic Survey 2021 shows that the industry, which comprises buildings, roads and railway, grew 11.8% in 2020 compared with 5.6% in 2019, driven by mega road projects.
+The Economic Survey 2021 shows that the industry, which comprises buildings, roads and railways, grew 11.8% in 2020 compared with 5.6% in 2019, driven by mega road projects.

 “The accelerated growth was attributed to the continued investments in road infrastructure by the government and expanded construction in the housing sub-sector,” the Kenya National Bureau of Statistics (KNBS) said in the Economic Survey 2021.

-The growth, which was also supported by rehabilitation of metre gauge railways in parts of the country, is in stark contrast to that of the general economy, which contracted to -0.3% compared to 5.0% in 2019 due to disruptions caused by the COVID-19 pandemic.
+The growth, which was also supported by the rehabilitation of metre gauge railways in parts of the country, is in stark contrast to that of the general economy, which contracted to -0.3% compared to 5.0% in 2019 due to disruptions caused by the COVID-19 pandemic.

 During the period under review, consumption of cement – which is a key input in the sector – rose 21.3% from 6.1 million tonnes in 2019 to 7.4 million tonnes in 2020.